awlygod/Anime-Recommender/INSTALL.md

 npm run dev
 ```

 Vite's dev server runs on port 5173 by default, not 3000.
-If you are also running the backend locally through uvicorn rather than Docker, update `FRONTEND_ORIGIN` in `backend/.env` to `http://localhost:5173` before starting the backend, otherwise the browser will block requests from the frontend due to CORS, since the backend only allows one configured origin at a time.
+Since you already set `FRONTEND_ORIGIN` to `http://localhost:5173` in the backend's `.env` above, CORS will work correctly between the two.

 ## Troubleshooting